-Compelling and urgent reasons warrant granting certiorari.
-The decision below is contrary to both the plain language of the Statute, which applies only to "the applicable statute of limitations," and CTS.
-CTS emphasized that Congressional intent must be "discerned primarily from the statutory text," that no legislation "pursues its purposes at all costs," and that Congress understood by 1986 (when CERCLA's extender provision was enacted) that statutes of repose are separate and distinct from statutes of limitations.
+Compelling reasons warrant granting certiorari.
+The decision below is contrary to the plain language of the Statute (which applies only to "the applicable statute of limitations"), CTS, Section 13, and CALPERS.
+CTS emphasized that Congressional intent must be "discerned primarily from the statutory text," no legislation "pursues its purposes at all costs," and Congress understood by 1986 (when CERCLA's extender provision was enacted) that statutes of repose are distinct from statutes of limitations.
 134 S.Ct. at 2182-83, 2185.
+CALPERS emphasized that Section 13 provides "defendants full and final security after three years."
+137 S.Ct. at 2052.

-This case presents the Court with a valuable opportunity to correct a ruling that impermissibly disregards the basic tenets of statutory construction established in CTS and other decisions of this Court, halt the improvident erosion of statutes of repose, and reverse the expansion of extender statutes beyond their express terms.
-If statutes are interpreted based on courts' subjective views of how best to accomplish legislative purposes, and based on the assumption that Congress does not understand or forgets critical distinctions between terms - such as between a statute of limitations and a statute of repose that CTS found Congress understood only three years before it enacted the Statute - there is no limit to the manner in which statutes may be construed in contravention of their terms.
+This case presents the Court with a valuable opportunity to correct a ruling that impermissibly disregards the basic tenets of statutory construction established in CTS, CALPERS and other decisions of this Court, halt the improvident erosion of Section 13's repose statute, and reverse the expansion of extender statutes beyond their express terms.
+If statutes are interpreted based on courts' subjective views of how best to accomplish legislative purposes, and based on the assumption that Congress does not understand or forgets critical distinctions between terms - such as between a statute of limitations and a statute of repose that CTS found Congress understood three years before it enacted the Statute - there is no limit to the manner in which statutes may be construed in contravention of their terms.
 That would undermine the rule of law and the bedrock principle of predictability upon which all market participants rely.
-It is vital to the securities industry and financial markets that laws are construed and applied as enacted by Congress and that statutes of repose are enforced.
+It is vital to the securities industry and financial markets that laws are construed and applied as enacted by Congress and that Section 13's repose statute is enforced.

 This Court's review is also needed because the question presented here is recurring, important, and involves enormous potential liability.
 See U.S. v.
 Centennial Sav.
-Bank FSB, 499 U.S. 573, 578 n.3 (1991) (granting certiorari "in light of the significant number of pending cases" concerning the question presented); Pinter v.
+Bank F.S.B., 499 U.S. 573, 578 n.3 (1991) (granting certiorari "in light of the significant number of pending cases" concerning the question presented); Pinter v.
 Dahl, 486 U.S. 622, 632 (1988) (granting certiorari "[b]ecause of the importance of the issues involved to the administration of the federal securities laws"); Fid.
 Fed.
 Bank & Trust v.
-Kehoe, 547 U.S. 1051, 1051 (2006) (Scalia, J., concurring in denial of certiorari) ("This enormous potential liability, which turns on a question of federal statutory interpretation, is a strong factor in deciding whether to grant certiorari.").
+Kehoe, 547 U.S. 1051,

+1051 (2006) (Scalia, J., concurring in denial of certiorari) ("This enormous potential liability, which turns on a question of federal statutory interpretation, is a strong factor in deciding whether to grant certiorari.").